Type-IA variations: questions and answers

 Proposed changes that may require confirmation by the Rapporteur or linguistic review will only be accepted when submitted within the scope of an upcoming variation Type IB or Type II under chapter C (of the Variations Guidelines) which impacts upon the product information and where linguistic review is foreseen, if applicable.

 Should there be no upcoming regulatory procedure in which to include the editorial changes, these could also be submitted as a stand-alone, default Type IB variation e.g. under C.I.z if they affect the English product information.
 If other languages are affected and in case no procedure affecting the product information is upcoming, holders are advised to contact firstname.lastname@example.org to discuss how to handle these necessary changes.

-The MAH should liaise with the Agency without delay if the mistake concerns an incorrect or missing important information (e.g. contra-indication or adverse event), in the English or any of the other language versions, that could affect the safe and effective use of the medicinal product and/or lead to a potential medication errors (e.g. wrong strength, wrong posology, wrong route of administration).
+The MAH should liaise with the Agency without delay if the mistake concerns an incorrect or missing important information (e.g. contra-indication or adverse event), in the English or any of the other language versions, that could affect the safe and effective use of the veterinary medicinal product and/or lead to a potential medication errors (e.g. wrong strength, wrong posology, wrong route of administration).